mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

 You pass in the provider name and the provider.
-The name you specify is then used to resolve dependencies, for example:
+Dependencies are resolved by mapping , for example:

 ```js
 module('myModule', []).